cillisandrea4-ops/AI-automation-Blueprints/README.md

 ## Related work — NAO! product design

 Interface work from **NAO!**, the consumer product I co-found.
-Different domain, same discipline: designing the surface and shipping the system underneath.
+A different domain from the blueprints above, included because it's the same discipline: designing the surface and shipping the system underneath it.

 | Home Screen | User Profile | Verdict & AI Decision |
 |:---:|:---:|:---:|